Newsletter No. 2 (EN)

 The following combinations are possible:

-• performed work in Thailand, that is used in Germany 0 % Thai VAT
+• service or work performed in Thailand but used abroad 0 % Thai VAT

-• performed work, that is used in Thailand 7 % Thai VAT
+• service or work performed abroad but used in Thailand 7 % Thai VAT

-• performed work in Germany, that is used in Thailand 7 % Thai VAT
+• service or work performed in Thailand and used in Thailand 7 % Thai VAT

 Examples:

-Transfer of ownership of intangible goods (i.e. transfer of ownership of rights in patent, a transfer of ownership of trademark, copyright, royalty) from abroad into Thailand shall not be regarded as a rendering of service abroad and that such service is used in Thailand:
+2. Transfer of ownership of intangible goods (i.e. transfer of ownership of rights in patent, a transfer of ownership of trademark, copyright, royalty) from Thailand to abroad shall not be regarded as a rendering of service in Thailand used abroad.
+Therefore, the Thai company has the duty to add 7% VAT on its invoice to the (foreign) customer abroad.

 Sale of: